ANCSLEEP BLOG

 What is the Connection?

 The connection between pulmonology and sleep medicine is not always obvious to patients.
-Pulmonology is the medical specialty that deals with respiratory health.
-If you are having issues breathing, your doctor may refer you to see a pulmonologist.
+Pulmonology is a medical specialty that deals with respiratory health.
+If you are having issues breathing, your doctor may refer you to a pulmonologist.

 Sleep medicine is devoted to sleep health.
 What is that, exactly?
 The field of sleep medicine has exploded in recent years.
 More and more doctors are recognizing the impact that sleep has on overall health, and many physicians are getting subspecialty certified to treat sleep disorders.

 COPD and obstructive sleep apnea (OSA) are two major chronic conditions that impact the lives of millions of Americans.
-Separately, COPD and OSA contribute to the morbidity and mortality of hundreds of thousands of Americans every year, but OSA is prevalent in 10-15 percent of COPD patients in what is called overlap syndrome (OS).
+Separately, COPD and OSA contribute to the morbidity and mortality of hundreds of thousands of Americans every year, but OSA is prevalent in 10-15% of COPD patients in what is called overlap syndrome (OS) - a term used to describe two common respiratory diseases, i.e. OSA and COPD.

 What are the Symptoms?